July 1, Reading 3 – 1 Thessalonians 2:1-16

 “For you know how, like a father with his children, we exhorted each one of you and encouraged you and charged you to talk in a manner worthy of God, who calls you into his own kingdom and glory.”

-Paul uses two wonderful images here.
+Paul uses two wonderful images her.

 One is the gentleness of a mother with her young children, nursing them.
-The other is a father exhorting and encouraging his children.

 * Gracious Father in Heaven,